An Interview with Executive Director Christine Anderton

 Christine: Well, the following weekend there was a birthday party at the park, as well as other events throughout the summer.
 There’s also a Facebook page.
 A neighborhood crime watch has also begun.
 The Fleetwood Rotary Club, after hearing of the project, provided security cameras for the park, in an effort to prevent any vandalism.
 The community is definitely taking ownership!

-For more information on updating your playground, contact General Recreation at 800.726.4793 or email@example.com
+For more information on updating your playground or park equipment, contact General Recreation at 800.726.4793 or email@example.com

 To learn more about other projects General Recreation has completed go to PLAYGROUND PROJECT PROFILES